AfroChicanx Digital Humanities:

 • Irene Vásquez

-Founding chair Chicana and Chicano Studies Department and Director of Southwest Hispanic Research Institute, University of New Mexico
+Founding chair of the Chicana and Chicano Studies Department and Director of Southwest Hispanic Research Institute, University of New Mexico

 • Gustavo Garcia